voidfiles/strainer/README.rst

 Strainer is a different take on serialization and validation in python.
 It utilizes a functional style over inheritance.

-An example of Strainer, the example has been borrowed from `Marshmallow <https://marshmallow.readthedocs.io/en/latest/>`_
+An example of Strainer, the example is modified from the `Marshmallow <https://marshmallow.readthedocs.io/en/latest/>`_ example.

 Serialization Example
 ---------------------